3-dehydroquinate synthase: Function

 3-Dehydroquinate synthase utilizes a complex multi-step mechanism that includes alcohol oxidation, phosphate β-elimination, carbonyl reduction, ring opening, and intramolecular aldol condensation.

 Dehydroquinate synthase requires NAD+ and a cobalt cofactor to catalyze the conversion of 3-deoxy-D-arabino-heptulosonate 7-phosphate into 3-dehydroquinate.
 Dehydroquinate synthase is of particular interest because of its complicated activity relative to its small size.
 In most bacteria, this enzyme has only one function.
 However, in fungi and protists, it is part of the pentafunctional AROM complex that comprises steps two, three, four, five and six of the shikimate pathway.
 Together with 3-dehydroquinate dehydratase, 3-dehydroquinate synthase forms the core of this complex.

 Applications

 3-Dehydroquinate synthase catalyzes the second step in the shikimate pathway, which is essential for the production of aromatic amino acids in bacteria, plants, and fungi, but not mammals.
 This makes it an ideal target for new antimicrobial agents, anti-parasitic agents, and herbicides.
 Other enzymes in the shikimate pathway have already been targeted and put to use as herbicides.
-Roundup, a common herbicide made by Monsanto, works by inhibiting another enzyme in the shikimate pathway.
-The shikimate pathway is an ideal choice for herbicides because this pathway does not exist in animals or people so people are not directly affected.
-Roundup uses an enzyme inhibitor, glyphosate, to block one of the steps of the shikimate pathway.
-Glyphosate inhibits 5-enolpyruvylshikimate-3-phosphate synthase (EPSP synthase), which ultimately blocks the production of aromatic amino acids, and, without aromatic amino acids, plants cannot survive.
-However, Monsanto developed a bacterial form of EPSP synthase that was not inhibited by Roundup.
-Monsanto introduced this gene into plants using agrobacterium and the result was a plant that was resistant to Roundup.
-This meant that all plants without the bacterial gene would die, leading a much higher degree of weed control.